 8 hours before arrival, if the food is arriving by water.

-We do not recommend waiting that late.
-FedEx, DHL, UPS or your freight forwarder expect you to provide a Prior Notice Confirmation Number, when you drop your package or cargo.
+Obviously, we do not recommend waiting that late.
+FedEx, DHL, UPS and your freight forwarder expect you to provide a Prior Notice Confirmation Number, when you drop your package or cargo.

-FDA will reject prior notice submissions, unless they include a valid registration number or an appropriate reason.
+The FDA will reject Prior Notice submissions, unless they include a valid registration number or an appropriate reason.

-■ FDA may consider the failure to provide adequate prior notice as a factor in determining whether and where to examine an article of food.
+Moreover, the FDA could consider the failure to provide adequate prior notice as a factor in determining whether and where to examine an article of food.

-■ If FDA decides not to refuse an article of food, this decision does not affect FDA’s ability to initiate other types of actions such as assessment of civil penalties, seizures, injunctions, or prosecutions.
+If the agency decides not to refuse an article of food, this decision does not affect FDA’s ability to initiate other types of actions such as assessment of civil penalties, seizures, injunctions, or prosecutions.